Indentation style: Stroustrup

-Variant: BSD KNF
+BSD KNF

-Also termed Kernel Normal Form, this is the form of most of the code used in the Berkeley Software Distribution (BSD) operating systems.
+The Berkeley Software Distribution (BSD) operating systems uses a style that is sometimes termed kernel normal form (KNF).
 Although mostly intended for kernel code, it is also widely used in userland code.
-It is essentially a thoroughly documented variant of K&R style as used in the Bell Labs Version 6 & 7 Unix source code.
+It is essentially a thoroughly documented variant of K&R style as used in the Bell Labs version 6 & 7 Unix source code.

 The SunOS kernel and userland uses a similar indentation style.
 Like KNF, this also was based on AT&T style documents and is sometimes termed Bill Joy Normal Form.
 The SunOS guideline was published in 1996; ANSI C is discussed briefly.
 The correctness of the indentation of a list of source files can be verified by the cstyle program written by Bill Shannon.

 In this style, the hard tabulator (ts in vi) is kept at eight columns, while a soft tabulator is often defined as a helper also (sw in vi), and set at four.
 The hard tabulators are used to indent code blocks, while a soft tabulator (four spaces) of additional indentation is used for all continuing lines that must be split over multiple lines.

 Moreover, function calls do not use a space before the parenthesis, although C-language native statements such as if, while, do, switch and return do (in the case where return is used with parens).
 Functions that declare no local variables in their top-level block should also leave an empty line after their opening block brace.